Proudly Serving Montgomery County Maryland

 Since many people that are bullied tend to internalize their problems, a child counselor at Kentlands Psychology can help.
 Victims of bullying often feel powerless, angry, shameful, anxious, fearful, and do not know how to deal with these mixed emotions.
 Professional counseling can teach victims how to recognize bullying and how to deal with the resulting emotions.
 Counseling can also teach the victim of bullying how to voice their concerns to those in a position to help.
 Often times victims of bullying need help to move forward after the bullying has occurred.
 A qualified therapist at Kentlands Psychotherapy can help a bullied child get their lives and their emotions back on track.

-Our Child and Adolescent therapists (Nicole, Gail, and Johanna) are here to support you and your child.
+Our Child and Adolescent therapists (Nicole, Gail, Johanna, and Andrea) are here to support you and your child.